Don't Call Me Honey: In 2017, Women Confronted The Deep Roots Of Rock's Boys Club

 Women have shouted back at this silencing throughout the history of punk and indie rock.
 In 2017, women do seem to have broken down a weight-bearing wall.
 On NPR Music's list of the top 50 albums of the year, only two, The National and The War on Drugs, could be classified as a rock album made only by men.
 All over the musical spectrum, from the political punk of Priests to the bedroom Big Star-isms of Waxahatchee, from Lorde's indie-leaning pop to Jay Som's homemade intimacies, from Kesha's glossy boogie to Hurray For the Riff Raff's deep inquiry into roots music, women are the ones taking rock's helm, and often, calling out male oppressors and violators.

 The future of rock may truly be female.
 The present sure feels like it — in the self-selected circles of tastemakers and nerds where rock's future is debated, anyway.
-But talk to a thirteen-year-old rocker girl about what's happening and you might not get the response you'd expect.
+But talk to a 13-year-old rocker girl about what's happening and you might not get the response you'd expect.
 I had such a conversation with my daughter in the car the other day.
 It was about another star, Falling In Reverse signer Ronnie Radke, who over the course of a checkered career has been accused of several crimes, including domestic violence (that charge was dropped in 2012 when he pleaded no contest to disturbing the peace.)
 My kid loves Falling in Reverse.
 "Do those stories trouble you?"
 I asked her.
 "He said he's sorry," she answered.

 Why would a teenage girl — one who identifies as a feminist — defend a man repeatedly accused of violent crimes against women?
 Often, it's because she loves the music he makes.
 She loves rock and roll.
 And something was coded into the DNA of rock and roll at its outset — into the very music culture that women are remaking today: the idea that girls matter, but only because of what they inspire men to do.